 Integrate Mineral Liquid Foundation

-I’d purchased Integrate Mineral Liquid Foundation during my 2015 trip to Taiwan and loved it so much I bought another two bottles this time round.
+I’d purchased Integrate Mineral Liquid Foundation during my 2014 trip to Japan and loved it so much I bought another two bottles this time round.
 If you like natural, sheer and dewy coverage, you will love this foundation.
 It’s also safe on my pimple-prone skin.
 Price: NT323.